stevendaye/O-Bundle-Test-Project/README.md

   -- `assets/js/theme/category.js`(Line 168-171)
   ```
-    $(".card-image").hover(
+    $(".card-figure").hover(
       this.onShowProductSecondImage.bind(this),
       this.onRemoveProductSecondImage.bind(this)
     );
   ```
-  NOTE: In the begining, my first implementation was a hover over each thumbnail of the product images which displays the hovered image in the original image container on the product page: https://space-store.mybigcommerce.com/special-item/.
-But after reading carefully the instructions again, I understood that it was meant on the category page.
+  *NOTE*: In the begining, my first implementation was a hover over each thumbnail of the product images which displays the corresponding image in the original image container on the product page: https://space-store.mybigcommerce.com/special-item/.
+But after reading carefully the instructions again, I understood that the hover feature was meant in the category page.

 ## Feature 2
 --------------------
 Adding a button at the top of the category page labeled *Add All To Cart*.
 When clicked, the product will be added to the cart then notify the user that the product has been added.

 1. Result
-  - Go to "Special Items Category".
+  - Go to **Special Items Category**.
-  - Click the button *Add All To Cart* at the top of the category.
+  - Click the button **Add All To Cart** at the top of the category.

 2. Steps
   - I located the corresponding category file in `templates/pages` and added the logic in: